 Anatomical problems: There are certain conditions that can cause male factor fertility problems.
 One concern is a varicocele.
 A varicocele happens when the veins of the scrotum are swelled and dilated.
 It can be corrected with surgery.

 Other conditions such as retrograde ejaculations (ejaculating sperm back up into the bladder instead of ejaculating outward) and hormonal imbalances can also be a cause of male infertility.
-Blood tests can be used to check for hormonal imbalances and retrograde ejaculations may be able to be treated as simply as using a decongestant.
+Blood tests can be used to check for hormonal imbalances, and retrograde ejaculations may be able to be treated with a simple solution such as using a decongestant.
 It is important to discuss any and all medical treatments with your doctor.

 There are several supplements suggested for use in improving male fertility.
 Your doctor may suggest use of a daily multivitamin or some other vitamin regimen.

-Along with options to improve sperm count, other options available include IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), and male donor sperm.
+Along with options to improve sperm count, other options available include IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), and male donor sperm to increase likelihood of impregnation.